René Cournoyer during the rings eventChristopher Morris/COC

 A Little More About René

-Getting into the Sport: Started doing gymnastics at age 7 because he wanted to do acrobatics… He learned to channel his unbound energy into training to become a very serious athlete… Was competing at the national level by age 10 and internationally at age 15… Credits his coach Jean-Sébastien Tougas with not giving up on him in the early days, despite his lack of natural flexibility and talent… Outside Interests: Calls himself a “true book worm and a big geek in general”… Loves watching movies like The Avengers to relax or reading inspiring stories to motivate him to be a better person every day… Enjoys hiking, rock climbing, and kayaking… Studying physiotherapy at Université de Montreal and would like to work with athletes in the future… Odds and Ends: Role model is Kyle Shewfelt, who inspired him to want to compete for Team Canada and has become a mentor he can depend on for advice… Collects Christmas ornaments from different places where he competes…Favourite motto: “What is worth doing is worth doing well”…
+Getting into the Sport: Started doing gymnastics at age 7 because he wanted to do acrobatics… He learned to channel his unbound energy into training to become a very serious athlete… Was competing at the national level by age 10 and internationally at age 15… Credits his coach Jean-Sébastien Tougas with not giving up on him in the early days, despite his lack of natural flexibility and talent… Outside Interests: Calls himself a “true book worm and a big geek in general”… Loves watching movies like The Avengers to relax or reading inspiring stories to motivate him to be a better person every day… Enjoys hiking, rock climbing, and kayaking… Graduated from the physiotherapy program at Université de Montreal in 2024… Would like to work with athletes in the future… Odds and Ends: Role model is Kyle Shewfelt, who inspired him to want to compete for Team Canada and has become a mentor he can depend on for advice… Collects Christmas ornaments from different places where he competes…Favourite motto: “What is worth doing is worth doing well”…

 Olympic Highlights